AmirDonyadide/LayerAlterator/README.md

-# 🚀 LayerAlterator
+# 🛰️ LayerAlterator

-A Python-based geospatial tool for modifying raster layers using vector-defined zones and attribute-driven rules.
-Designed for spatial simulations where input maps need to be programmatically altered based on scenario definitions (e.g. urban expansion, vegetation removal, land cover redistribution).
+**LayerAlterator** is a Python-based geospatial simulation tool for programmatically modifying raster datasets within vector-defined zones, based on attribute-driven rules.
+It’s tailored for use in urban planning, climate adaptation modeling, and land cover change simulation.

 ---

 ## 📌 Overview

-This tool processes raster datasets by applying either **proportional variations** (`"pct"`) or **value replacement** (`"replace"`) within vector-defined polygons, using per-layer configuration defined in a JSON file.
-It supports batch processing of multiple raster files and ensures values stay within a specified numeric range.

-- Enforces that all land cover (LC) fraction layers (`F_*.tif`) use the same operation type (`"pct"` or `"replace"`) and validates their structure.
-- Automatically balances LC fractions when using `"pct"`, so that the sum per pixel remains exactly 1.
-- Validates that LC fractions under `"replace"` sum to a maximum of 1 per polygon.
-- Urban Climate Parameters (UCPs) allow flexible rules (`"replace"`, `"pct"`, or `null`) without inter-parameter constraints.
+This tool processes raster datasets using spatial rules defined in a vector mask (GeoJSON/GPKG).
+Each raster is altered according to per-layer configurations provided in a JSON file, enabling two main types of operations:

+- **`"pct"`**: Applies proportional (percentage-based) changes with automatic balancing.
+- **`"replace"`**: Replaces values directly as defined by attributes in the mask.

+Special features include validation and balancing logic for land cover (LC) fractions and optional support for modifying Urban Climate Parameters (UCPs).
+Output rasters are clipped to remain within a specified numeric range (default: 0–1).

+---

+## 🔍 Key Features

+✅ Raster modification driven by vector attribute rules
+✅ Batch processing of multiple layers
+✅ Intelligent handling of LC fractions (`F_*.tif`) with sum constraints
+✅ Skipping of rasters with missing or `null` rules
+✅ JSON-based configuration for flexible simulation scenarios
+✅ Format support: `.tif`, `.tiff` rasters; `.geojson`, `.gpkg` vectors

 ---